prettier/eslint-plugin-prettier/README.md

   npm install --save-dev eslint-config-prettier
   ```

-2. Then all you need in your `.eslintrc.json` is:
+2. Then you need to add `plugin:prettier/recommended` as the last extension in your `.eslintrc.json`:

   ```json
   {